egurus/serverless-starter/README.md

   it will be easier to trace requests through the system, leading to more convenient debugging.

+- Generated CloudFormation stacks are split into nested stacks on a per-function basis via the [split-stacks][ss] plugin, avoiding the 200 resource limit which is possible to reach in larger services.

 - A "run warm" utility  which can be used as a higher order function by any Lambda function handler to keep the container alive, avoiding the [cold start][cs] performance problem.